il Pomodoro

 Planning Your Visit

 For context on how Italian cooking performs across different scales and markets, the comparison set extends well beyond Fort Myers.
 Le Bernardin in New York City, Emeril's in New Orleans, Alinea in Chicago, Lazy Bear in San Francisco, The Inn at Little Washington in Washington, Atomix in New York City, and 8 1/2 Otto e Mezzo Bombana (Hong Kong) in Hong Kong each illustrate how sourcing philosophy and kitchen discipline translate into dining experience at different price points and contexts.
-The distance between a neighborhood Italian in Fort Myers and those addresses is real, but the sourcing logic connecting them is the same.
+The distance between a neighborhood Italian in Fort Myers and those addresses is real, but the sourcing logic connecting them is similar.

 Fast Comparison